You are here

 Description of black vine weevils

-The black vine weevil is an uncommon insect pest in Iowa.
-It has been reported in only 8 Iowa counties.
-Almost all reports have come from homeowners who were bothered by the adult weevils appearing as accidental invaders inside the home between October and March.
+Black vine weevil is one of our less common accidental invaders.
 Black vine weevils are oblong oval in shape, about 1/2-inch long and have a short, broad snout with elbowed antennae.
 The body is slate gray to blackish brown and the wing covers have numerous small pits and patches of short yellow hairs.

 Life cycle of black vine weevils